microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

     ```bash
     az storage blob upload-batch --account-name <storage-name> -d <container-name> -s $DATA_DIR
     ```

+    You can also use [azcopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) or [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to copy data.
+    We recommend that you download the data in the training environment itself or in an environment from where data transfer to training environment will be fast and efficient.

     * Register the blob container as a data store
     * Mount the data store in the compute targets used for training